 Planting Methods: Use a grain drill, no till drill, broadcaster, or even a hand-held broadcaster on small areas to evenly distribute the seed.

 Timing: After Sept.
 10 through Nov.
 10, while soil is still warm (above 55⁰).
 However, earlier plantings of seed receive more seasonal rain thus reducing irrigation requirements.
 Plant in-between tree rows, fence lines, fallow areas where trees are taken out of production, and in orchard margins or borders.

 Emergence/Visible: 14 days with enough moisture, will grow slow through the winter.

-Bloom: March-April or later depending on rainfall patterns.
+Bloom: March-June or later depending on rainfall patterns.

 Management: To provide the longest bloom possible, and increase the success of reseeding, leave cover crop intact into May and June so it will develop mature seed.
 Thereafter, the stand can be mowed, disked and terminated.
 To encourage reseeding, do not chip or disk but roll.
 Push seeds into ground.